davdar/maam/writeup/paper.markdown

 structure of monad transformer to that of _Galois transformer_.

 There are two types of monadic effects used in our monadic interpreter: state and nondeterminism.
-Each of these effects have corresponding monad transformers.
-Transformers can be composed in either direction, and the two possible directions of composition give rise naturally to path-sensitive and flow-insenstive analyses.
-Furthermore, our definition of nondeterminism monad transformer is novel in this work.
+For state we will review the state monad transformer `Sₜ[s]`, which is standard (See \citet{dvanhorn:Liang1995Monad} for more details).
+For nondeterminism we develop two monad transformers, `𝒫ₜ` and `FSₜ[s]`.
+These transformers are fully general purpose, even outside the context of program analysis, and are novel in this work.

+To create a monad with various state and nondeterminism effects, one must merely summon some composition of these three monads. _Implementations and proofs for monadic sequencing, state effects, nondeterminism effects, and mappings to an executable transition system will come entirely for free._
+This means that if your language has a different state space than the example in this paper, no added effort is required to construct a monad stack for that language.

+Flow and path senstivity properties will arise from the _order of composition_ of monad transformers.
+Placing state after nondeterminism (`Sₜ[s] ∘ 𝒫ₜ` or `Sₜ[s] ∘ FSₜ[s']`) will result in `s` being path-sensitive.
+Placing state before nondeterminism (`𝒫ₜ ∘ Sₜ[s]` or `FSₜ[s'] ∘ Sₜ[s]`) will result in `s` being flow-insensitive.
+Finally, when `FSₜ[s']` is used in place of `𝒫ₜ`, `s'` will be flow-sensitive.
+The combination of all three sensitivities looks like (`M := Sₜ[s₁] ∘ FSₜ[s₂] ∘ Sₜ[s₃]`), which will induce state space transition system `Σ(Exp) := [(Exp × s₁) ↦ s₂] × s₃`.
+Using `Sₜ[s]`, `𝒫ₜ` and `FSₜ[s]`, one can easily choose which components of the anlysis are path-sensitive, flow-sensitive or flow-insensitive.

-In the proceeding definitions, we must necessarily use `bind`, `return` and other operations from the underlying monad.
-We notate these `bindₘ`, `returnₘ`, `doₘ`, `←ₘ`,  etc. for clarity.
+In the following definitions we must necessarily use `bind`, `return` and other operations from the underlying monad, and we notate these `bindₘ`, `returnₘ`, `doₘ`, `←ₘ`,  etc.

 ## State Monad Transformer